alberanid/python-iplib/README.md

 You can use this Python module (and the scripts 'ipconv', 'nmconv' and 'cidrinfo') to convert amongst many different notations and to manage couples of address/netmask in the CIDR notation.

 iplib was written a long time ago and the code shows its age.
-In June 2018, with the release of version 1.2, it was converted to support Python 3 (without any other refactoring).
+In June 2018, with the release of version 1.2, it was converted to support both Python 2 and Python 3 (without any other refactoring).
-If you need Python 2.x support, please use the 1.1 version.

 # Functions